- Written by Dr.Mehmet Demircioglu

 Who Actually Performs Your Hair Transplant?

-This question may sound basic, but many patients never ask it clearly enough.
+This question may sound basic, but it protects the patient more than many people realize.

-As a hair transplant surgeon in Istanbul, I find this worrying.
-A hair transplant is not only a cosmetic procedure.
+This is worrying because a hair transplant is not only a cosmetic procedure.
 It is a surgery on a limited donor area, and every decision made during the procedure can affect the patient for many years.

-At Diamond Hair Clinic, my priority has always been quality over quantity.
-That is why I believe a patient should understand the surgeon’s role before paying a deposit, booking a flight, or accepting a large graft number that sounds impressive on paper.
+At Diamond Hair Clinic, the surgeon’s role should be clear before a patient pays a deposit, books a flight, or accepts a large graft number that sounds impressive on paper.
+That responsibility matters even more with a changed graft number on the day of surgery.

-I have seen many patients focus on the visible promise of surgery and miss the invisible responsibility behind it.
+Many patients focus on the visible promise of surgery and miss the responsibility behind it.
 The hairline drawing, the donor extraction pattern, the density plan, and the follow-up strategy are not small service details.

 They are the difference between a result that matures naturally and a result that creates regret.
-This is why I want patients to ask this question early, while they still have time to choose carefully.
+Patients should ask this question early, while they still have time to choose carefully.

 A clinic name can be polished.
 A website can look professional.
 A coordinator can answer quickly and make the process feel easy.